 But none of us

 Is yet unspoken.

 Bertolt Brecht (1898-1956) was a playwright.
 Because he was a communist and his political convictions were reflected in his plays, he left Germany after the Reichstag fire in February 1933, even before the National Socialists came to power.
-He fled to Denmark via Prague, Vienna, Zurich and Paris.
-In 1935 he was deprived of German citizenship, which made him a stateless person.
+He fled to Denmark via Prague, Vienna, Zurich, and Paris.
+In 1935 he was stripped of German citizenship, which made him a stateless person.

 Brecht wrote dramas, some of which were also performed in Paris, and wrote articles for exile magazines in various European cities.
 He lived with his family in a house in Denmark for five years until he was able to emigrate to the USA via the Soviet Union in 1941.
-He lived there for another five years, but after the end of World War II in 1945, his communist convictions caused him difficulties: On the one hand, he had an aversion to the United States, and on the other hand, in view of the approaching Cold War, he was under general suspicion as a Communist.
+He lived there for another five years, but after the end of World War II in 1945, his communist convictions caused him trouble: on the one hand, he had an aversion against the United States, and on the other hand, in light of the looming Cold War, he was put under general suspicion as a Communist.
 In 1947 he traveled to Switzerland, and one year later he returned to Berlin.
 In East Berlin he and his wife Helene Weigel founded the successful Berliner Ensemble Theater, which still exists today.

 In his poem “On the Term Emigrants” Brecht deals with the word “emigrants”, which in his opinion is not applicable to people who fled from National Socialism – rather they are “expellees, banished”, their host country “not a home”, but “exile”.
 In this way Brecht explicitly differentiates between refugees and emigrants, since they did not go to another country “of their own free will” but were forced to do so.
 At the same time, Brecht emphasizes that he longs for the return to his homeland.
 He describes hope for an improvement of the political situation in Germany as well as the decision not to give up and not to forget or forgive the National Socialist persecution.